Danzig (album): Reception

-In 2017, Rolling Stone ranked Danzig as 23rd on their list of 'The 100 Greatest Metal Albums of All Time'.
+In 2017, Rolling Stone ranked Danzig as 23rd on their list of "The 100 Greatest Metal Albums of All Time".

 Music videos

 Music videos were released for the songs "Twist of Cain", "Am I Demon", "Mother" and "She Rides".
 Upon its release the music video for "Mother" was banned by MTV for containing controversial imagery.
 All four music videos later appeared on the Danzig home video.

+35th anniversary

+In May 2023, Glenn Danzig unveiled a series of live performance dates in celebration of the 35th anniversary of the self-titled debut album.
+The band played the first Danzig album for these concerts.

 Track listing

 All songs written by Glenn Danzig, except "The Hunter" (Jones/Jackson/Dunn/Cropper/Wells).